Leinvedan/covid-19-rust-form/README.md

 #### Without Docker

-1. Make sure you have Rust installed and a MySQL database running
+1. Make sure Rust is installed and the MySQL database is running

 2. Export the environment variables, see [Environment variables](#environment-variables)